Kotlin Help

 swift package compute-checksum Shared.xcframework.zip

-6. Validate the manifest.
-One way to do this is to run the following shell command in the directory with the Package.swift file:
+5. [Optional] If you'd like to validate the resulting manifest, you can run the following shell command in the directory with the Package.swift file:

 swift package reset && swift package show-dependencies --format json

-7. Push the Package.swift file to the repository you settled on earlier.
-Make sure to create and push a git tag with the semantic version of the package.
+6. Push the Package.swift file to your remote repository.
+Make sure to create and push a Git tag with the semantic version of the package.

-Now that both files are accessible, you can test the import in Xcode:
+Now that both files are accessible, you can add the package dependency:

 3. Depending on the type of your project, the dialog will vary: